kurtosis-tech/kurtosis/docs/docs/quickstart.md

 1. Making a sequence of PSQL commands via the `psql` binary
 1. Using `pg_restore` to load a package of data

-Both are possible in Kurtosis, but for this tutorial we'll do the second one using a seed data TAR of DVD rental information, [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).
+Both are possible in Kurtosis, but for this tutorial we'll use `pg_restore` to seed our database with a TAR of DVD rental information, [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

+##### Without Kurtosis
-Normally seeding a database would require downloading the seed data to your machine, starting Postgres, and writing a pile of Bash to copy the seed data to the Postgres server and run a `pg_restore`.
+Normally going this route seeding requires downloading the seed data to your local machine, starting Postgres, and writing a pile of Bash to copy the seed data to the Postgres server, and then finally running a `pg_restore` command.
 If you forgot to check if the database is available, you may get flakes when you try to use the seeding logic in a test.

-You could try Docker Compose to volume-mount the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.
+Alternatively, you could use Docker Compose to volume-mount the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.

+##### With Kurtosis
 By contrast, Kurtosis Starlark scripts can use data as a first-class primitive and sequence tasks such as `pg_restore` into the plan.

 Let's see it in action, and we'll explain what's happening afterwards.

-Replace your `main.star` with the following:
+First, replace your `main.star` with the following:

 ```python
 data_package_module = import_module("github.com/kurtosis-tech/awesome-kurtosis/data-package/main.star")